CLT for generalized patterned random matrices: a unified approach: LES for independent entries

-\begin{proof}[Proof of Theorem \ref{thm: always normal}] We show that when the conditions of the theorem are satisfied, then for at least one choice of $W \in \PP_{2}(p,p) \cup \PP_{2,4}(p,p)$.
-As a result, $\sigma_p^2$ defined in Theorem \ref{thm:unified_moments_p_even} is strictly greater than zero and therefore $\eta_p$ converges to a normal distribution with mean zero.
-By Remark \ref{remark:Pi_Ln,Delta_n-star} (a), we have that
+\begin{proof}[Proof of Theorem \ref{thm: always normal}] We show that when the conditions of the theorem are satisfied, for sufficiently large $N$, is bounded below by $C^{p_n}$ for a constant $C>0$ and therefore $\eta_{p_n}$ converges to the standard Gaussian distribution.